 Live Action TV

-- It also lost the entire beach/waterfront portions when the finale needed it to be landlocked.
+- It's a small town that's also an Atlanta-class transportation hub; It has a bus station, a train station, an airport, and not just a beach but an entire waterfront district.
+It also lost the entire beach/waterfront portions when the finale needed it to be landlocked.

-- Lampshaded in the episode "Buffy vs Dracula" when Riley wondered how he'd never noticed Sunnydale had its own gothic castle.
+- Lampshaded as quoted in the Season 5 episode "Buffy vs Dracula" when Riley wondered how he'd never noticed Sunnydale had its own gothic castle.
 In that case it's presumed that either Dracula teleported his own castle to Sunnydale, assuming residents wouldn't notice or care, or that the entire episode was caused by reality alteration due to the retroactive creation of Buffy's sister Dawn.

-- Pine Valley, PA, setting of All My Children, ostensibly a small town, has a university with every graduate program you may need, a television station where national network shows are shot, an international airport, a casino (which were illegal in Pennsylvania until very recently), and the headquarters of several major corporations.
+- Pine Valley, PA, setting of All My Children, ostensibly a small town, has a university with every graduate program you may need, a television station where national network shows are shot, an international airport, a casino (which were illegal in Pennsylvania until much later), and the headquarters of several major corporations.
 It also has a beach.
 In Pennsylvania.
 An ad for the show on Soapnet parodied all this.
+And there are several uncharted islands off this beach.
+In Pennsylvania.
+Made even worse when you consider Llanview, PA - the setting of sister soap One Life to Live.
+Both shows establish that the towns are neighbors, located across the river from each other.
+Llanview also has an international airport, a major University, and several corporate headquarters.
+Pine Valley is supposed to be located near Philadelphia - itself a major city with all of these trappings.
+You can substitute nearly every American Soap Opera town: Salem on Days of Our Lives, Port Charles on General Hospital.
+Not only do these towns acquire new neighborhoods as the plot demands, they are also hotbeds of international crime and espionage.

 - The size of Rutherford in 3rd Rock from the Sun seemed to change between episodes.
 Sometimes it was implied to be a tiny college town and other times it seemed to be a decent-sized city.